akarras/ultros/README.md

 Uses Axum, Leptos, SeaOrm, and Serenity to create something that works most the time!

-Currently hosted on https://fly.io via https://ultros.app
+Currently hosted with linode via https://ultros.app

 ### Development